-- Unified interface with the Service Providers, - Development of a standardized interfaces for the resource reservation and the monitoring of the network elements of different radio access technologies, - Incorporation of a set of sophisticated resource management strategies into an open software architecture, - Integration of several management paradigms and protocols (SNMP [7], COPS [8], CMISE/CMIP [7]...)
+- Unified interface with the Service Providers, - Development of a standardized interfaces for the resource reservation and the monitoring of the network elements of different radio access technologies, - Incorporation of a set of sophisticated resource management strategies into an open software architecture, - Integration of several management paradigm (SNMP [7], COPS [8], CMISE/CMIP [7]...)

-Next, in the development of the MONASIDRE platform, a comprehensive process was needed for the following reasons:
+Next, in the development of the MONASIDRE platform, a comprehensive process is needed for the following reasons:

-• Distributed-oriented architecture: Common Object Request Broker Architecture (CORBA) is used as an underlying communication bus for services and application components,

-- Multi-language implementation: C++, Java, HTML for web-based GUI, XML for flexible data representation... - Multi-platform: MS Windows, Unix, Linux are used to support the global management platform, - Partners with different characteristics cooperate in order to develop the Manufacturers, a network software. operator, service provider. and a universities co-work in this project with a objective but different common exploitations plans, - Developments are performed in several physical locations.
+- Distributed architecture: Common Object Request Broker Architecture (CORBA), - Multi-language implementation: C++, Java, HTML for web-based GUI, XML DTD... - Multi-platform: MS Windows, Unix, Linux, - Partners with different characteristics.
+Manufacturers, a network operator, a service provider, and universities co-operate in this project with a common objective but different exploitations plans, - Developments performed in several physical locations.